2022 | 2023 Season

 Vocal Ensemble - Aisha Campbell

-Jamaican American Soprano Aisha Campbell is a copywriting, podcast-addicted, opera singer and recitalist.
-Her accolades include a semi-finalist slot in the New York Lyric Opera Theater Competition, an Encouragement Award from The Metropolitan Opera National Council Auditions.
-Performance highlights include Cousin Blanche in Terence Blanchard’s Champion: An Opera in Jazz (Opera Parallèle), Miss Clancy in Hoiby’s Italian Lesson (Opera on the Spot), Lieutenant Uhura in Ben Carson’s Menagerie: The Trial of Spock, and Miss Pinkerton in Menotti’s Old Maid and the Thief (Opera on the Spot).
-As a recitalist and collaborator, she has performed throughout America and Europe as well as on local R&B artist Xiomara’s debut album, Seven Nineteen.
+Jamaican-American Soprano Aisha Campbell is a podcast-addicted mac and cheese enthusiast and copywriter moonlighting as an opera singer.
+Her accolades include a semi-finalist slot in the New York Lyric Opera Theater Competition, and an Encouragement Award from The Metropolitan Opera National Council Auditions.
+Performance highlights include Cousin Blanche in Terence Blanchard’s Champion: An Opera in Jazz with Opera Parallèle, Miss Clancy in Lee Hoiby’s Italian Lesson and Miss Pinkerton in Menotti’s Old Maid and the Thief with Opera on the Spot, Lieutenant Uhura in Ben Carson’s Menagerie: The Trial of Spock, and on local R&B artist Xiomara’s debut album, Seven Nineteen.
 You can find her writing or singing in the Bay Area.
 Also comes in clutch at pub trivia.

 Vocal Ensemble - Rachel Rush

-Rachel Rush, mezzo-soprano, a Bay Area native, she completed her B.A. in music at UC Santa Cruz in 2013, where she appeared as a soloist with several ensembles and sang the roles of Jo in Mark Adamo’s Little Women, Dorabella in Mozart’s Cosi fan Tutte, and others in the UCSC opera program.
+Rachel Rush, mezzo-soprano, is a Bay Area native and completed her B.A. in music at UC Santa Cruz in 2013, where she appeared as a soloist with several ensembles and sang the roles of Jo in Mark Adamo’s Little Women, Dorabella in Mozart’s Cosi fan Tutti, and others in the UCSC opera program.
 Recently she has appeared with the San Francisco Conservatory of Music’s New Music Ensemble, served as faculty for Volti’s Choral Institute for high school singers, and participated in the American Bach Soloists Academy.
-She is currently performs regularly with Volti.
+She currently performs regularly with Volti.

 Vocal Ensemble - Kurt Winterhalter

 Kurt Winterhalter is an opera singer/performer currently based in San Francisco and Los Angeles.
 He is a recent graduate of the San Francisco Conservatory of Music where he studied with Matthew Worth.
-His recent engagements include performing as a soloist with the Sacramento Choral Society and singing Il Conte Almaviva in Mozart’s Le nozze di Figaro with Prague Summer Nights.
+His recent engagements include performing as a soloist with the Sacramento Choral Society, singing Il Conte Almaviva in Mozart’s Le nozze di Figaro with Prague Summer Nights, and Bizet’s Le Docteur Miracle.